tzjs2015II/GMoE/README.md

-# GraphLoRA Implementation
+# GMoE Implementation

-Here is the code of **GraphLoRA**.
+Here is the code of **GMoE**.
 It is based on the open-source repository "[mLoRA-0.3.2](https://github.com/mikecovlee/mLoRA/tree/0.3.2)".
-In addition to GraphLoRA, we have implemented the following models:
+In addition to GMoE, we have implemented the following models:

-- **GraphLoRA**
+- **GMoE**
 - **MixLoRA** (already implemented in the mlora repository)
 - **MoLA**
 - **MING-MoE**